This post may contain affiliate links.

 It would definitely make up for missing the mountain goat earlier that morning when I blinked.

 Admittedly, if it was a bear, it was only mooning me with its shaggy white rug of a bottom, but how much of an animal do you actually have to see?
 How many people on this planet can say they’ve seen a white-looking bear at all?

 And, if it really was a blond bear, my journey will be propelled from a scenic train trip with gourmet cuisine and luxurious comfort into a possibly life-altering experience.
 How exactly it will change my life, I’m not sure, but at the very least it’s a rare connection with the untamed Canadian Rockies.

 One of the Rocky Mountaineer hosts comes through the car.
 “It was a bear,” he confirms.
 “Some black bears are a very light colour.”

 Bear Sighting on Rocky Mountaineer

 “And I saw it!”
 I shriek.
 So what if I’m enjoying it more in retrospect?
-It was an un-curated and spontaneous event hand delivered by nature, proof that this Canadian luxury rail trip from Vancouver to Banff – or Banff to Vancouver, as it travels in both directions – is always an unexpected adventure.
+It was an uncurated event hand delivered by nature, proof that this Canadian luxury rail trip from Vancouver to Banff – or Banff to Vancouver, as it travels in both directions – is always an unexpected adventure.

-Sitting back happily in my reclining seat at the rear of our glass-domed coach, I return to the hypnotic views.
-I may not have seen a spirit bear, but that shaggy pale bottom will always be a Spirit-of-the-Rocky-Mountaineer bear to me.
+Sitting back in my reclining seat at the rear of our glass-domed coach, I return to the hypnotic views.
+I may not have seen a spirit bear, but that shaggy pale bottom will always be a spirit-of-the-Rocky-Mountains bear to me.

-The point of this story (and yes, there is one) is that when you want to know what a Rocky Mountaineer Banff to Vancouver trip will be like, no one can tell you precisely, because it’s always going to be unique to you.
+No one can tell you precisely what a Rocky Mountaineer Banff to Vancouver trip will be like because it’s always going to be unique to you.